[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 When you latch your baby correctly during breastfeeding, it stimulates your body to produce more.

 Make sure your baby is comfortable with the position.
 Make sure you are comfortable too!
-You may use a pillow or bolster to support your backs or arms.
+You may use a pillow or bolster to support your back or arms.

 Stay Hydrated